 He should always eat an age-specific diet.
 To be more precise, during puppyhood up to the age of 12 months, he should be fed a puppy kibble.
 These have more energy, protein, and fats to help his body develop as he should.
 Then transition him to an adult kibble.
 And once he reaches his golden years, find him a less calorific and rich kibble.

-The Siberian Husky was bred to work all day, with little to no food.
+These dogs were bred to work all day, with little to no food.
 This means that he eats much less than most people think.
 860 to 1290 calories per day is the average Husky need, which is about three cups of kibble a day.
 Thankfully, like some other breeds, this guy rarely puts on too much weight.
 But always follow food package instructions just to be sure.

 To make up for the incredible amount of Husky floof he sheds, he takes pride in being a clean dog.
 He will clean himself fastidiously after every exercise session and muddy adventure.
 Much like a cat does throughout the day.
 He rarely has a strong doggy odor, and he doesn’t really drool either.
 Yes, he’s hairy, but he’s super clean, which is a fair compromise in our books.